 A global leader’s ‘tolerance of ambiguity’ and ‘cultural flexibility’ have a strong correlation with global leadership effectiveness.

-Global Leadership Effectiveness: Can lead effectively in an global business environment; can articulate and embody the diverse values and culture of the organization; Can respect colleagues and reports with empathy; can engage effectively with multiple internal and external stakeholders, customers and partners worldwide; can make decision via leveraging variable factors; can create new capability to expand global business growth; can create working environment where global team and virtual team can thrive.
+Global Leadership Effectiveness: An effective global leader can lead effectively in an global business environment; can articulate and embody the diverse values and culture of the organization; can respect colleagues and reports with empathy; can engage effectively with multiple internal and external stakeholders, customers and partners worldwide; can make decision via leveraging variable factors; can create new capability to expand global business growth; can create working environment where global team and virtual team can thrive.

 There’s an interesting research on a thinking skill called cultural metacognition, which simply means thinking about thinking; in this context, thinking about your cultural assumptions.
 If you can gain awareness of your assumptions, you can build trust and take your team beyond cooperating on a task to true creative collaboration.